makrai/notes/kratzer88-stage-level-individual-level-pred.md

 Kratzer: Stage-Level and Individual-Level Predicates

-pronoun configurations faci litate certain Interpretations. likewise, we don't have to know why certain Intonation conditions bl�s us towards certain readings.
+pronoun configurations faci litate certain Interpretations. likewise, we don't have to know why certain Intonation conditions blas us towards certain readings.
 At this point, we only have to know that there are additional factors Influencing Interpretations.
 This will help us to design appropriate proportion experiments.
 The following